 What Does an Expat Healthcare Insurance Cover?

 - Healthcare for children (may or may not be chargeable depending on the insurance provider)

 - Optional coverage for health risks associated with your work activities

 - Coverage for evacuation due to natural disasters

 If you have a job in New Zealand…

 If you are new in the country, ask your employer if they are planning on paying for your private healthcare policy.
 You will not be eligible for the public healthcare system until you get your permanent residency permit.

 Also, more than 20% of New Zealand expatriates with private health policies have their coverage partly funded by their employers.
 If your pay package is more than $75,000, it is even more likely that your company will pay towards your private health coverage.
 Ask your employer about medical insurance coverage as soon as possible.

-Expat Health Insurance for Peace of Mind
+New Zealand Expat Health Insurance for Peace of Mind

-An expat health insurance plan can give you peace of mind if you have a long stay in a foreign land.
+An expat health insurance plan for New Zealand can give you peace of mind if you have a long stay in a foreign land.
 It can take care of your medical needs if any emergency befalls you.
 Most expat health insurance covers children for free on the parent’s health policy.
 Therefore, buying expat health insurance is a precaution every expatriate should take.